Saturday, April 1, 2023

 This video clip introduces the Ultradian (90-minute sprint + break) solution – within the context of complementary work-from-home benefits:

-To learn more on the current status of the work-from-home (WFH) vs return to office debate, see this feature:
+To learn more on the current status of the work-from-home standards, see this feature:

 Benefits of Frequent Work Breaks